Introduction

 How to get funding

 First, you would need to create a digital token for your film.
-This token could be used to fundraise for your film and to track ownership of the film (including who has the rights to distribute it).
+This token could be used to fundraise for your movie and to track ownership of the film (including who has the right to distribute it).
 Then, you would use a platform like Ethereum to create a smart contract.
-This smart contract would outline the terms of the distribution of your film (for example, who gets paid how much when the film is sold).
+This intelligent contract would outline the terms of the distribution of your film (for example, who gets paid how much when the film is sold).

 Once you’ve created your digital token and smart contract, you can start marketing your film to investors.
-These investors can then purchase your token, which gives them a stake in your film.
-When it comes time to distribute the film, the smart contract will automatically distribute payments to everyone who owns a piece of the film.
-And because the whole process is built on the blockchain, it’s completely transparent and secure.
+These investors can then purchase your receipt, which gives them a stake in your movie.
+When it comes time to distribute the film, the smart contract will automatically spread payments to everyone who owns a piece of the film.
+And because the whole process is built on the Blockchain, it’s completely transparent and secure.

 Case Studies